docker/docs/opensource/workflow/find-an-issue.md

 ## Understand the issue types
 To help you identify the different types of issues, our maintainers assign labels to issues.
 Labels are color-coded and help you categorize and filter issues.
-There are four labels categories; kind, area, experience, and priority.
+There are four labels categories: kind, area, experience, and priority.
 You can filter using one or more labels.
 The kind and experience labels are useful for new contributors.